r23/MyOOS/wordpress/wp-content/plugins/three-object-viewer/readme.txt

 Fixed: Video - autoPlay property was not being properly respected.
 Fixed: Model and Environment Block - Animations were previously broken since the launch of the Environment Block.
 All should be good now with the caviat that you cannot use the same object twice in a scene.
 An update will fix this very soon.
 Fixed: Sky Block - fixed issue where teleportation to the sky was possible.
 Stay on the ground!
-Fixed: Fixed fallback for when gravatar is not available.
-Fixed: No long calling external Google font.
-Roboto now adding locally in the plugin.

 = 1.0.7 =
 Fix: removes wp_texturize that was breaking url strings on the front end.